Nukesor/encarne/README.md

 You need to install `mediainfo` to use encarne.

 **Pueue**:
 `Pueue` will be installed together with encarne, but you need to start the `Pueue` daemon once with `pueue --daemon`.
+A systemctl service is installed for `Pueue` if you use an AUR package manager.
+Start it with `systemctl --user start pueue`.

 ## Configuration